JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.10.30

+- Calendar modal is now working including the datas and mark as complete.

 ### Version 0.10.29

 - Functions of save as PDF is now working but not implemented to real pages.